sthobbs/fraud-model-serving/README.md

-# model-serving
+# fraud-model-serving

 This repo contains code to implement an XGBoost fraud detection model with a low-latency streaming job on GCP Dataflow using the Apache Beam Java SDK.
-The model is developed in https://github.com/sthobbs/model-dev.
+The model is developed in https://github.com/sthobbs/fraud-model-dev.
 Once this streaming job is deployed, you can pass data through it using the model-dev repo.

 ### Prerequisites:
-- Run develop-model.py in https://github.com/sthobbs/model-dev (after prerequisites in model-devs README)
+- Run develop-model.py in https://github.com/sthobbs/fraud-model-dev (after prerequisites in fraud-model-dev's README)
     - This should upload side input data to GCS, among other things.
-    - Note: if you changed the config in model-dev, then a different model will be trained.
-This model should be copied from [model-dev-repo]/training/results/1.0/model/model.bin to overwrite [model-serving-repo]/src/main/resources/model.bin
+    - Note: if you changed the config in fraud-model-dev, then a different model will be trained.
+This model should be copied from [fraud-model-dev-repo]/training/results/1.0/model/model.bin to overwrite [fraud-model-serving-repo]/src/main/resources/model.bin
 - Set up config:
     - create Pub/Sub topics/subscriptions for input and output, and add them to inputPubsubSubscription and outputPubsubTopic
     - specify path to service key (serviceAccountKeyPath), GCP project (project), storage bucket (bucket), and update the project in sdkContainerImage.